postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 To programmatically add interface members, use one of the `Introduce` methods of the <xref:Metalama.Framework.Advising.AdviserExtensions> class, as explained in <xref:introducing-members>.
 Make sure that these members are public.

-If instead of adding public members you need to add explicit implementations, use the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult.ExplicitImplementation> property of the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult> returned by the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method, and call any of its `Introduce` methods.
+If instead of adding public members you need to add explicit implementations, use the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult.ExplicitMembers> property of the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult> returned by the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method, and call any of its `Introduce` methods.

 ## Referencing interface members in other templates